Efficient thermalization and universal quantum computing with quantum Gibbs samplers: Introduction

-The present work delves into the quantum algorithm proposed in~\cite{chen2023efficient,kastoryano2023quantum}, showing its ability to efficiently prepare quantum states of interest.
+Here, we delve into the quantum algorithm proposed in~\cite{Chen2025}, and show its ability to efficiently prepare quantum states of interest.
 We investigate both the high-temperature and the low-temperature regimes.
-In the high-temperature regime, we show that above a certain constant threshold temperature, the Lindbladians constructed in~\cite{chen2023efficient} efficiently converge to the GS for all Hamiltonians obeying a Lieb-Robinson bound, which includes local Hamiltonians on a lattice~\cite{nachtergaele2006lieb}.
-To the best of our knowledge, this is the first unconditional result that shows efficient preparation of high-temperature quantum Gibbs states on a quantum computer for any lattice dimension~\cite{brandao2019finite,kastoryano2016quantum,bardet2023rapid,capel2020modified}.
-Interestingly, our results also imply the efficient adiabatic preparation (starting with the state at inverse temperature $\beta=0$) of the associated purifications of thermofield doubles.
-The preparation of such purified states is of independent interest~\cite{cottrell_how_2019,sundar_proposal_2022,brown_quantum_2023}, and this scheme is the first provably efficient for a general class of models.
+In the high-temperature regime, we show that above a certain constant threshold temperature, the Lindbladians constructed in~\cite{Chen2025} efficiently converge to the GS for all Hamiltonians obeying a Lieb-Robinson bound, which includes local Hamiltonians on a lattice~\cite{nachtergaele2006lieb}.
+This then rigorously establishes the efficient preparation of high-temperature quantum Gibbs states on a quantum computer for any lattice dimension~\cite{brandao2019finite,kastoryano2016quantum,bardet2023rapid,capel2020modified}.
+Interestingly, our results also imply the efficient adiabatic preparation (starting with the state at inverse temperature $\beta=0$) of the associated purifications or thermofield doubles.
+The preparation of such purified states is of independent interest~\cite{cottrell_how_2019,sundar_proposal_2022,brown_quantum_2023}, and this result guarantees its efficiency for a general class of models.

-For low temperatures, we show that implementing the Lindbladians of~\cite{chen2023efficient} for $\beta=\Omega(\log(n))$ already gives rise to a universal model for quantum computing equivalent to the circuit model.
+For low temperatures, we show that implementing the Lindbladians of~\cite{Chen2025} for $\beta=\Omega(\text{poly}(n))$ gives rise to a universal model for quantum computing equivalent to the circuit model.
 To this end, we show that the Lindbladians corresponding to circuit-to-Hamiltonian mappings efficiently converge to a state with a polynomial overlap with the ground state corresponding to the output of the circuit.
 This state can then be leveraged to efficiently obtain the ground state through a series of local measurements.
-These results are in analogy with those of~\cite{chen2023local}, where the authors established similar results for temperatures $\beta=\textrm{poly}(n)$ and polynomial rounds of mid-circuit measurements, compared to one round at the end for our construction.
-However, we may need to repeat the procedure a polynomial number of times to succeed in preparing the state.
-Thus, our construction has an exponentially better dependency on the temperature and does not require mid-circuit measurements.
+These results are in analogy with those of~\cite{chen2023local}, where the authors established results at polynomially larger temperatures and polynomial rounds of mid-circuit measurements, compared to one round at the end for our construction.
+Our construction also has a better dependency on the temperature, and does not require mid-circuit measurements.